 - In-person attendance will follow state and local gathering guidelines in place as of the meeting date.

-We will also be expanding the symposium this year to include a poster session!
+We have expanded the symposium to include a poster session!
 Please delineate, as shown in the sample above, whether your presentation will be oral or in poster format.
-In the event either section is full, we will inform you if your presentation type must be changed by December 5th. **We encourage in person presentations; if you require remote presenting, please contact Ben Pierce (firstname.lastname@example.org), as we monitor the ongoing situation, we may provide a remote presentation section.
+In the event either section is full, we will inform you if your presentation type must be changed by December 2nd. **All presentations must be in-person.